streamlit/docs/content/library/advanced-features/advanced-widget-behavior.md

 1. Streamlit will build the frontend and backend parts of the widget.
 2. If the widget has been assigned a key, Streamlit will check if that key already exists in session state.
    a.
 If it exists and is not currently associated to another widget, Streamlit will attach to that key and take on its value for the widget.
    b.
-Otherwise, it will assign the default value to the key in `st.session_state`.
+Otherwise, it will assign the default value to the key in `st.session_state` (creating a new key-value pair or overwriting an existing one).
 3. If there are args or kwargs for a callback function, they are computed and saved at this point in time.
 4. The default value is then returned by the function.